Great Filter: Responses

 There are many alternative scenarios that might allow for the evolution of intelligent life to occur multiple times without either catastrophic self-destruction or glaringly visible evidence.
 These are possible resolutions to the Fermi paradox: "They do exist, but we see no evidence".
 Other ideas include: it is too expensive to spread physically throughout the galaxy; Earth is purposely isolated; it is dangerous to communicate and hence civilizations actively hide, among others.

 Astrobiologists Dirk Schulze-Makuch and William Bains, reviewing the history of life on Earth, including convergent evolution, concluded that transitions such as oxygenic photosynthesis, the eukaryotic cell, multicellularity, and tool-using intelligence are likely to occur on any Earth-like planet given enough time.
 They argue that the Great Filter may be abiogenesis, the rise of technological human-level intelligence, or an inability to settle other worlds because of self-destruction or a lack of resources.

 Astronomer Seth Shostak of the SETI Institute argues that one can postulate a galaxy filled with intelligent extraterrestrial civilizations that have failed to colonize Earth.
 Perhaps the aliens lacked the intent and purpose to colonize or depleted their resources, or maybe the galaxy is colonized but in a heterogeneous manner, or the Earth could be located in a "galactic backwater".
-Although absence of evidence generally is only weak evidence of absence, the absence of extraterrestrial megascale engineering projects, for example, might point to the Great Filter at work.
-Does this mean that one of the steps leading to intelligent life is unlikely?
+Although absence of evidence generally is only weak evidence of absence, the absence of extraterrestrial megascale engineering projects, for example, could be attributed to the Great Filter.
+The lack of perceptible evidence for extraterrestrial civilizations is interpreted by some as suggesting that one of the steps leading to intelligent life is unlikely.
 According to Shostak:

 This is, of course, a variant on the Fermi paradox: We don't see clues to widespread, large-scale engineering, and consequently we must conclude that we're alone.
 But the possibly flawed assumption here is when we say that highly visible construction projects are an inevitable outcome of intelligence.
 It could be that it's the engineering of the small, rather than the large, that is inevitable.
 This follows from the laws of inertia (smaller machines are faster, and require less energy to function) as well as the speed of light (small computers have faster internal communication).
 It may be—and this is, of course, speculation—that advanced societies are building small technology and have little incentive or need to rearrange the stars in their neighborhoods, for instance.
 They may prefer to build nanobots instead.
 It should also be kept in mind that, as Arthur C. Clarke said, truly advanced engineering would look like magic to us—or be unrecognizable altogether.
 By the way, we've only just begun to search for things like Dyson spheres, so we can't really rule them out.